Former U.S. security chief launches cyber crime insurance

 Citing data from the Center for Strategic and International Studies, Ridge said 3,000 U.S. companies were hacked in 2013 and the cost of cyber crime to the global economy totals more than $445 billion annually.

-“This is not just about insurance, but helping and incentivizing companies to manage their cyber operations more effectively,” Ridge, who has also been Governor of Pennsylvania, said in the statement.
+“This is not just about insurance, but helping and incentivising companies to manage their cyber operations more effectively,” Ridge, who has also been Governor of Pennsylvania, said in the statement.

 The insurance is underwitten by Brit, AEGIS London, Novae, Barbican Insurance Group and ACE.
 Guy Carpenter, a subsidiary of Marsh & McLennan, acted as broker.